chinapedia/wikipedia.abstract.en/Page/Cape_Town.md

 Tertiary education

-UCT_Upper_Campus_landscape_view.jpg's main campus]] Cape Town has a well-developed higher system of public universities.
+'s main campus]] Cape Town has a well-developed higher system of public universities.
 Cape Town is served by three public universities: the University of Cape Town (UCT), the University of the Western Cape (UWC) and the Cape Peninsula University of Technology (CPUT).
 Stellenbosch University, while not in the city itself, is 50 kilometres from the City Bowl and has additional campuses, such as the Tygerberg Faculty of Medicine and Health Sciences and the Bellville Business Park closer to the City.

 Both the University of Cape Town and Stellenbosch University are leading universities in South Africa.
 This is due in large part to substantial financial contributions made to these institutions by both the public and private sector.
 UCT is an English-speaking institution.
 It has over 21,000 students and has an MBA programme that is ranked 51st by the Financial Times in 2006.[108]
 It is also the top-ranked university in Africa, being the only African university to make the world's Top 200 university list at number 146.[109]
 Since the African National Congress has come into governmental power, some restructuring of Western Cape universities has taken place and as such, traditionally non-white universities have seen increased financing, which has benefitted the University of the Western Cape.[110][111]